 Example: space categories

 In building projects, labels are often used to categorize spaces.
 Let’s say that you have a project room, a brainstorm room and a conference room in your project.
-These spaces have different names, but they are essentially all enclosed meeting spaces and many of the requirements will be similar.
+These spaces have different names, but they are essentially all meeting spaces and many of the requirements will be similar.

-If that is the case, it will be useful to label all these spaces as enclosed meeting spaces.
+If that is the case, it will be useful to label all these spaces as meeting space.
 You can then use this label to filter in overviews and cross tables.
 You may for example want to apply the filter in the cross table properties to give all these spaces the same requirements concerning acoustics.
 This is how you would do that:

 - Go to the Spaces and locations tree